Cultivate adds to leadership team – BizWest

 Cultivate adds to leadership team

-BOULDER — Cultivate, a corporate gifting solution provider, has added three executives to its leadership team to enhance corporate gifting experiences, drive business growth and solidify its position as a thought leader, according to a news release.
+BOULDER — Cultivate, a corporate gifting solution provider, has added three executives to its leadership team.

 SPONSORED CONTENT

-Gottlieb previously held key positions at PopSockets and Chipotle Mexican Grill, scaling global brads and enhancing performance.
+Gottlieb previously held positions at PopSockets and Chipotle Mexican Grill, scaling global brands and enhancing performance.

-Donnelly has led high-performing teams at Beyond Pricing, Chargebee, and TriTech Software Systems.
+Donnelly has led teams at Beyond Pricing, Chargebee and TriTech Software Systems.
 She is experienced in sales leadership and revenue growth.

 Cultivate offers an on-site gifting platform that delivers corporate gifting experiences for incentive trips and events, catering to nearly half of Fortune 100 and a third of Fortune 500 companies, the release stated.
 Cultivate has delivered more than 10,000 corporate gifting programs and gifted more than two million people.